-Minor in Gender, Women, Sexuality
+Program of Study: Minor: Gender, Women, and Sexuality Studies

 The minor in Gender, Women & Sexuality Studies (GWSS) positions students to examine social, political, and cultural realities shaped by gender, sexuality, and power.
 GWSS approaches topics from transnational and intersectional perspectives, enabling students to analyze and address issues of gender, sexuality, and social difference at personal, historical, institutional, and structural levels.